jasonrsmith99/eco_capstone_project/county_analysis.md

 within IQR.

-The cities may also not have been chosen well to be compared to Kent County (which is what we’re really interested in).
+The cities may also not have been chosen well to be compared to Kent County (which is what we’re really interested in)